 Professional background

-Alongside one-to-one coaching, I design and deliver leadership development programmes, facilitate group coaching and support organisations developing their management capability.
+Alongside one-to-one coaching, I design and deliver leadership development programmes, facilitate group coaching, and work as an associate coach within larger programmes.

-Before becoming a full-time coach I spent more than 25 years working in financial services and complex corporate environments, including leadership, change and operational roles within organisations such as Aviva and Legal & General.
-That experience means I understand the realities leaders face inside organisations.
+Before becoming a full-time coach, I spent more than 25 years working in leadership, change and operational roles in complex, regulated organisations.
+That experience shapes how I work.
+I understand the organisational context leaders operate within, and the internal shift required to lead effectively at that level.

 A little more about me